serhatgurel/sg-grid/docs/examples-filter-sort.md

   - Passing `columns` array via props
   - Examples that render no rows and no columns to show safe defaults

+## Quick usage snippets

+See `docs/usage-examples.md` for copyable snippets showing single-column sort, multi-column sort, filters and a server-side example.

 ## How to run the examples locally

 Start the dev server: